mauricekoenig/mauricekoenig/README.md

 # Ayo!<b>
- I'm a software developer from Germany, working on collectible card game stuff.
+I'm a software developer from Germany, working on collectible card game projects.
+For now, I'm mostly interested in C#, as it was my entry point into the world of programming, and I still love the language to this day.

 <!--